Jess T. Dugan: Photography career

 To Survive on this Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults, made between 2013 and 2018, contains portraits by Dugan and interviews with each person predominantly by Vanessa Fabbre, and some by Dugan.
 The subjects are a group of more than 60 people over the age of 50 from various ethnicities, US states and socio-economic backgrounds.

 Dugan and Fabbre's goals for To Survive on this Shore include highlighting an overlooked and under-represented group of people—older transgender and gender nonconforming people—for younger trans people; showing trans people as "everyday people and how they're living their lives" rather than part of "a celebrity culture or a Hollywood representation"; and recording the history of trans activists.

 To Survive on this Shore was published as a book in 2018 and toured as an exhibition around the US.
 The title is taken from the Ani DiFranco song "Talk to Me Now".

 They always make portraits while alone with the subject and using natural light.

-Dugan was currently the 2020–2021 Henry L. and Natalie E. Freund Teaching Fellow at the Sam Fox School of Design & Visual Arts, Washington University in St. Louis.
+Dugan was the 2020–2021 Henry L. and Natalie E. Freund Teaching Fellow at the Sam Fox School of Design & Visual Arts, Washington University in St. Louis.

 Among Dugan's long-term projects is Family Pictures (2012-), a series which includes photographs of their partner, daughter, mother and her partner.
-A portion of the series was included in the National Portrait Gallery's exhibition Kinship (2022-2023) in Washington, D.C..
+A portion of the series was included in the National Portrait Gallery's exhibition Kinship (2022-2023) in Washington, D.C.